Skip to content

 • index_stale: If any datasets configured to be indexed have index_current: false, index_stale will be true and those datasets will be in outdated

-For monitoring purposes, I suggest you do the following:
+For monitoring purposes, we suggest you do the following:

 • Check that updated_at is at most X time old.
 This will alert you if the catalog isn't being updated anymore (or the default collection hasn't published any new data in that time).
 We suggest 24 hours to account for any transient issues.